 Louis Stokes Lousiana Alliance for Minority Participation (LS-LAMP)

-Led by Southern University and A&M College in Baton Rouge, LS-LAMP comprises twelve institutions and one research facility, including:
+Led by Southern University and A&M College in Baton Rouge, LS-LAMP comprises fourteen institutions and one research facility, including:

 Grambling State University

 Louisiana Universities and Marine Consortium